snagasuri/autodoc-testing/README.md

 Autodoc works by using GitHub Actions to detect when a pull request is made.
 It then reviews the file, takes the previous docs, and annexes the new information into the docs using Llama 3, then pushes it to the README file to update the GitHub page automatically.

-## Latest Update: README.md
+## Latest Update: Unknown file

-Here is the concise description of the changes:
+Here is the structured response:

 **1. Brief description of the change:** A new commit was pushed to the main branch of the "autodoc-testing" repository, updating the README.md file with new content.